Welcome to the Private memorabilia collection of 'theyflysohigh'

 The story of the lovers' meeting here is an erroneous one, there is no evidence that Anne Boleyn the second of Henry VIII’s six wives ever stayed at, or even near, what became known as the ‘Boleyn Castle Tower’

-Being built in 1544 – this is eight years after Anne Boleyn was beheaded on 19 May 1536 at the Tower of London.
+Being built in 1544 – this is eight years after Anne Boleyn was executed on May 19, 1536 at the Tower of London.
 Henry VIII died in 1547, after 38 years on the throne of England.

-The most probable explanation to the name 'Boleyn' being used was that Anne Boleyn’s brother Giles is said to have rented Green Street House sometime during this period.
+The most probable explanation to the name 'Boleyn' being used was that Anne Boleyn’s brother George is said to have rented Green Street House sometime during this period.

 The house was rebuilt in the late 17th Century and from around 1869 the building was associated with Cardinal Manning, who purchased it for use as a Roman Catholic Reformatory School, and later a church, St. Edward's, was added.